asperks/mleck/README.md

 For more detail, go to the why oh why oh why... section of the readme.

+# The rough stucture.

+   -  Farms contain collections of mlecks.
+Mlecks are the genetic algorithms that analyze data and select currency instruments to 'buy' by which their perfomance is measured.
+Unsuccesful mlecks are discarded.
+   -  Farms contain collections of jewels.
+Jewels are interpretations of currency data.
+They contain ratios between values, and other higher functions.
+They are created by mlecks during the randomization and mutation process.
+They can be shared by mlecks.
+Unsuccessful jewels belonging to no mlecks are discarded when the last mleck that uses them is discarded.
+   -  Cur_bin objects are snapshots of all instruments at a specific point in time.
+They contain the current ticker data, candle data at 300 second and 14400 second interals, the order book, and purchase history for each instrument.
+   -  Cur_bin2 objects are snapshots that measure the relationship between three sequential cur_bin objects.
+They are used to measure performance at a specific point in time relative to the previous and next point.
+The next point is there purely to extract performance data.
+There's no use processing a data point if there's no succeeding point, because performance can't be measured.
+They also record totals, averages, and other data detailing the delta between the previous and the current data point.

 # Done

 -  2019-12-28 Create a backtesting data-set of poloniex data.
 Convert it to a binary form.
 Create a class to handle the binary data in the program proper.

 -  2019-12-28 Create a Farm object that houses mlecks.
 Mleck settings files are now created automatically when the farm is created.

+-  2019-12-30 Create the cur_bin objects.
+They are representations of a single snapshot of instruments of currency data at a single time.

 # Doing

 - So the logic goes like this.
-   -  There are cur_bin objects.
-They are representations of a single snapshot of instruments of currency data at a single time.
    -  There are cur_bin_link objects.
 These link cur_bin objects into sequences, so they can determine performances, and also record sequential changes between cur_bin objects.
-   -  There are jewel objects.
-Jewel objects tank cur_bin_link objects and create algorithms that return values based upon those paramatized inputs.

    -  Pass a cur_bin object to the farm.
 When analyzed, ensure there is a subsequent cur_bin object to the one passed so that performance can be measured.
 If a BIN2 file exists for that cur_bin object, load it.
 If it doesn't...
    -  Measure the performance of all instruments, comparing 'last' values of the current cur_bin object to the next.
-   -  Create a vector of cur_bin objects that step back from the one passed.
-   -  If it runs to the end of the processing round, clone the last one, so that there are a total of 10 (TEN) cur_bin objects available for processing.
-   -  Create vectors of all instrument tickers for the 10 items.
-Export all of this information into a .BIN2 file.
+   -  There are jewel objects.
+Jewel objects tank cur_bin_link objects and create algorithms that return values based upon those paramatized inputs.

 # To Do

 -  Populate the Mleck logic